Roshan-moger/Bluejay_Delivery/README.md

-Assignment :

-Write a program that:
-1. Take the file as an input
-2. Programmatically analyze the file and print in console the name and position of employees
-      a) who has worked for 7 consecutive days.
-      b) who have less than 10 hours of time between shifts but greater than 1 hour
-      c) Who has worked for more than 14 hours in a single shift
-3. Write a clean code with code comments and assumptions (if any) you are making
-4. Create a public GIT repository
-5. Push your codebase that git repo.
-6. Push console output as output.txt to base folder of GIT repo
+#Assignment:

+   With the support of the Apache POI Maven dependency, data was successfully extracted from an Excel spreadsheet.
+In the first case, a HashMap was employed to store entry and exit times, mapped to corresponding individuals, enabling the identification of those who worked for seven consecutive days.
+In the second case, the time difference between entry and exit times was calculated, specifically focusing on individuals who worked for durations greater than 1 hour and less than 10 hours.
+Finally, in the third case, individuals logging more than 14 hours of work were isolated using the same HashMap.

+   This approach facilitated a detailed analysis of work patterns and durations for effective workforce management.